amindell11/JAVA_robotRIO2015-1399_NEW/org/usfirst/frc/team1389/robot/README.md

 Noteable Changes Between Java and C++
 ======================================
 Since team 1380 has been using C++ for years, here are the notable changes from jumping from C++ to java

-	- Java does not use pointers, so do not use the "*" parameter when declaring an object.
+	-Java does not use pointers, so do not use the "*" parameter when declaring an object.

 	- Again, because we are no longer using pointers, use the "." operator instead of "->" when trying to access members of an object.

 	- All WPILib syntax is now in camel case (camelCase vs. NotCamelCase)

 	- Instead of using macros, we are using static final variables declared in "Constants.java"

 	- We no longer used the START_ROBOT_CLASS(mainClass) function.
 The Class that inherits sample robot, iterative robot, etc. is automatically the main class.

 	- Inheritance no longer uses the ":" operator, it now uses the "extends" operator

 Setting Up Eclipse with WPILib for the 2015 season